Diaphragmatic hernia (congenital diaphragmatic hernia – CDH)

-A defective development of the diaphragm occurring in about 1 of 2,300 births.
+A diaphragmatic hernia, or congenital diaphragmatic hernia, is a defective development of the diaphragm occurring in about 1 of 2,300 births.
 A diaphragmatic hernia occurs when the embryonic components of the diaphragm do not fuse normally.
 Normally the diaphragm forms a solid layer of muscle that assists with breathing and keeps the abdominal contents from sliding up into the chest cavity.
 Failure of the diaphragm to fuse results in an open communication, or hole, between the abdomen and chest cavity.

 As a result, the intestines and other abdominal organs pass into the chest compressing the lungs and heart.
 When infants with congenital diaphragmatic hernia (CDH) are born they have difficulty breathing on their own since their lungs and heart are underdeveloped from the pressure of the intestines and other abdominal contents being up in the chest cavity during fetal life.
 These problems can be quite serious, even life-threatening.